 Types of Retaliation Claims

-At Halunen Law, we represent clients in retaliation actions based on:
+At Halunen Law, our whistleblower lawyers frequently represent clients in retaliation actions based on:

 - Reporting or complaining about employment discrimination on the basis of race, color, creed, national origin, gender, age, disability, sexual orientation, gender identity, familial status, marital status, religion, or any other reason prohibited by law